amoskale/ProTimer/README.md

 * protimer.min.js : minified script

 ProTimer provides a class Timer, which is a autoplayable/pausable/stoppable/loopable timer based on the setTimeout function.
-The timer will callback a specified function, possibly with a "this" argument if specified.
+The timer will callback a specified function.

-The constructor takes its parameters as an object, which required properties are delay (in milliseconds) and callback (function), and optional properties are thisArg (defaults to window), loop (boolean, defaults to true), autoplay (boolean, defaults to true).
+The constructor takes its parameters as an object, which required properties are delay (in milliseconds) and callback (function), and optional properties are loop (boolean, defaults to true), autoplay (boolean, defaults to true).

 Example :